 Target Your Content To Hit the Bullseye

 Your buyer persona and disposition should dictate your language, tone, and style so that it directly addresses where they are in the buying cycle.
 Do keyword research (or get an SEO firm to do it for you) to find the search terms your target market uses to find a company like you online.
-These keywords are essential to ensuring your content aligns with what people are searching for so they can find you.
+These keywords are essential to ensuring your digital content strategy aligns with what people are searching for so they can find you.

 Google has gotten incredibly savvy at interpreting buyer intent, so use natural language your market would use; how people really speak, rather than robotic-sounding keyword-speak.

 “Even when you are marketing to your entire audience or customer base, you are still simply speaking to a single human at any given time.
 Worry less about sounding professional and worry more about creating remarkable content that other humans can relate to.”

 - Ann Handley, Chief Content Officer at MarketingProfs

 Presentation matters.
 If your content is unattractive and off-putting, people are going to click the Back button and run directly away from your site.